nickchow2020/leetEnglish/README.md

 # How to run the app locally

 ## database
-create to databases in your computer call "leetenglish" and "leetenglish-test"
+create databases in your computer call "leetenglish" and "leetenglish-test"

 leetenglish for general storage and leetenglish-test for testing